NBISweden/workshop-reproducible-research/docs/git.md

 !!! note "Quick recap"
     We now added four important git commands to our repertoire:

-    * `git add` - add a file so that changes in that file can be committed.
+    * `git add` - adds a file so that changes in that file can be committed.
-    * `git rm` - same as `git add` but sets a file to be deleted in the next commit.
+    * `git rm` - the opposite of `git add`, i.e. sets a file to be deleted in the next commit.
     * `git commit` - commits the changes we have staged (by using `git add` or `git rm`).
     * `git log` - shows us the commit history.

 ## Pushing

 So far we have just worked locally.
-The strength with git is that we can add a remote location to push our commits.
+The strength with git is that we can add a remote location to push our commits to.
 In fact, we already have setup such a remote, since we created the repository at Bitbucket and cloned it locally.
 The idea is that you work and edit your files locally, and commit changes as you go along.
-At some points, preferably as often as possible, you push your changes to the remote, in this case Bitbucket.
+At some points, preferably as often as possible, you push your changes to the remote.
 Your local copy and the remote copy are then in sync.
-In principle you can now safely delete your local copy and now that it is all backed up in the cloud, with the full commit history.
+In principle, you can now safely delete your local copy since everything is backed up in the cloud, including the full commit history.
 This also enables collaboration.
 Several users can work on their local clones of a given repository and push changes to a common remote location.
 Let's try this out in practice!

 * Run `git remote -v`.
 This will show you what remote location is connected to your local git clone.
-The short name of the default remote is usually origin.
+The short name of the default remote is usually "*origin*".
 * Run `git branch`.
-This will show you the name of the current branch, by default this will be master.
+This will show you the name of the current branch.
+By default this will be "*master*".

 !!! attention
     We have not mentioned branches, and will not go into details about branches here, but they are a major feature of git.
 They allow you to have different "versions" of a repository.
 As an example, during software development it is common to have a release branch containing code that is working correctly, and a development branch containing code with new features and fixes but also potential bugs that have not been fixed yet.
 Once the development branch is fixed and working, it can be merged into the release branch.
 End-users will typically use the code in the release branch only.
-In the reproducible research setting, it is often enough to only use the master branch, but keep in mind that you have the possibility to use more branches if you see the needed.

 * Now we will push the latest commits to the master branch to our remote origin: